encse/adventofcode/README.md

    I'm making a [website](https://aoc.csokavar.hu) out of this.

-   A lot of effort goes into my solutions spending time on presenting things in an easy to understand and elegant way.
-The solutions might not be the most effective or shortest, but hopefully more readable.
+   A lot of effort goes into my solutions to present things in an easy to understand and elegant way.
+Clarity first also means less emphasis on speed, but I try to balance it until each puzzle's runtime fits into a second.

    The framework I'm using is freely available and it's pretty streamlined by now.
 You can start with the https://github.com/encse/adventofcode-template repository.